esp-rs/std-training/book/src/01_intro.md

 ## Content of This Material

 This is Ferrous Systems' *Embedded Rust on Espressif* training material.
 It is divided into two workshops: introductory and advanced.
-The introductory trail will introduce you to basics of embedded development and how to make the embedded board interact with the outside world - reacting to commands and sending sensor data.
+The introductory trail will introduce you to the basics of embedded development and how to make the embedded board interact with the outside world - reacting to commands and sending sensor data.

 The advanced course takes it from there to dive deeper into topics like interrupt handling, low-level peripheral access and writing your own drivers.